streamapprox/spark/README.md

 ### Support
 * If you have any question please shoot me an email: do.le_quoc@tu-dresden.de
-* Note that we are currently working to adapt our implementation with new version (kafka-0-10) of the Spark Kafka connector.
+* Note that we are currently working to adapt our implementation with the new version (kafka-0-10) of Spark-Kafka connector.

 ### License
 Published under GNU General Public License v2.0 (GPLv2), see [LICENSE](LICENSE)